BisiOlaYemi/forge/README.md

 - **Extensible Plugins**: File uploads, RBAC, jobs, and more coming
 - **Full-Stack Ready**: With template support or HTMX/SPA integration

+## Implementation Details

+### Why Fiber?

+Forge is built on top of the [Fiber](https://github.com/gofiber/fiber) web framework for several reasons:

+1. **Performance**: Fiber is built on top of [fasthttp](https://github.com/valyala/fasthttp), which is significantly faster than Go's standard net/http package
+2. **Express-like API**: Familiar API design for developers coming from Node.js/Express
+3. **Middleware ecosystem**: Rich middleware ecosystem that we can leverage
+4. **Low memory footprint**: Optimized for minimal memory usage and high concurrency

+While we could have built directly on Go's standard library, we chose Fiber to provide better performance and developer experience.
+The Forge framework abstracts away most Fiber-specific details, allowing you to work with a clean, consistent API.

+## Forge vs Fiber: Why Choose Forge?

+While Forge is built on top of Fiber for its performance benefits, it offers several significant advantages:

+1. **Convention over Configuration Architecture**
+   - Opinionated MVC structure with clear separation of concerns
+   - Controller-based routing with automatic route generation
+   - Standardized project layout for sustainable development

+2. **Powerful Middleware System**
+   - Express.js-like middleware with next() handler functionality
+   - Controller-level middleware for route-specific handling
+   - Middleware groups for sharing behavior across controllers
+   - Built-in middleware for common tasks (logging, auth, rate limiting)

+3. **Full-Stack Development Framework**
+   - Complete solution beyond just HTTP handling
+   - Database integration with GORM (ORM)
+   - Authentication system with JWT
+   - Background job processing with queues
+   - Mailing capabilities
+   - Extensible plugin architecture

+4. **Dual Architecture Support**
+   - Monolithic applications with MVC pattern
+   - Microservices with modern containerized structure
+   - Shared tools and patterns across both architectures

+5. **Developer-Friendly Tooling**
+   - CLI for scaffolding new projects, controllers, models, and microservices
+   - Hot reloading for rapid development
+   - Automatic OpenAPI documentation generation

 ## Installation

 ```bash